gkunde/py_ratelimit/README.md

 # py_ratelimit
-Operations rate limiter for python.
+An operations rate limiter for python.

+Ideally used for rate limiting Client API requests.